 The pages of the Old Testament and portions of the New are filled with as-yet-unfulfilled promises to the Jewish people.
 God has not transferred these promises to the Church, but has vowed them to the Jewish people, and He will deliver on those vows.

 The redemption of the Jewish people and the establishment of Christ’s physical, 1,000-year Millennial Kingdom on the earth at the end of the age are both major components of God’s end-time agenda.

-A scripture that does support the belief that Christians are among God’s Chosen People is Mark 13:20, which states, “And unless the Lord had shortened those days, no flesh would be saved; but for the elect’s sake, whom He chose, He shortened the days.”
-Since the New Testament of the Bible indicates that Christians are God’s elect, this verse of scripture indicates that Christians are chosen by God and, therefore, they are among God’s Chosen People.
-[For a discussion regarding who are God’s elect, click on our article entitled “Will Christians Need to Endure the Tribulation?” and scroll down to the comments under the heading, “Who Are the Elect Who Will Need to Endure the Tribulation?”]
+A scripture that clearly supports the belief that Christians are among God’s Chosen People is Mark 13:20, which states, “And unless the Lord had shortened those days, no flesh would be saved; but for the elect’s sake, whom He chose, He shortened the days.”
+Since the New Testament of the Bible indicates that Christians are God’s elect, this scripture indicates that Christians are chosen by God and, therefore, they are among God’s Chosen People.
+[For a more in depth discussion regarding who are God’s elect, click on “Will Christians Need to Endure the Tribulation?” and scroll down to the comments under the heading, “Who Are the Elect Who Will Need to Endure the Tribulation?”]

 The foregoing considerations give us confidence that Christians are included among God’s Chosen People, although not exclusively.
 And, insofar as we can determine, the Bible provides no support for the belief that the Israelites/Jews are no longer God’s Chosen People.
 In this regard, we are confident that God would not renege on the commitment that He made to Abraham and several of Abraham’s descendants that they and their descendants would be His Chosen People.